Netuitive/netuitive_rails_agent/README.md

 Netuitive Rails Agent
 ======================

-The Netuitive Rails Agent creates default rails metrics to be sent to NetuitiveD using the netuitive_ruby_api gem.
-The Netuitive Rails Agent is meant to work in conjunction with the [netuitive_ruby_api](https://rubygems.org/gems/netuitive_ruby_api) gem and NetuitiveD to help [Virtana](https://www.virtana.com/products/cloudwisdom/) monitor your Ruby applications.
+The CloudWisdom Rails Agent creates default rails metrics to be sent to NetuitiveD using the netuitive_ruby_api gem.
+The CloudWisdom Rails Agent is meant to work in conjunction with the [netuitive_ruby_api](https://rubygems.org/gems/netuitive_ruby_api) gem and NetuitiveD to help [CloudWisdom](https://www.virtana.com/products/cloudwisdom/) monitor your Ruby applications.

 For more information on the Netuitive Rails Agent, see our Ruby agent [help docs](https://docs.virtana.com/en/ruby-agent.html), or contact Netuitive support at [cloudwisdom.support@virtana.com](mailto:cloudwisdom.support@virtana.com).